Srijal-prasad/JavaScript-Exploratorium/README.md

 # JavaScript-Exploratorium
-This repository is a playground for exploring different JavaScript concepts and techniques through code examples.
+Welcome to JavaScript-Exploratorium!
+This repository contains a collection of concise code examples and explanations covering various JavaScript topics.
+Whether you're a beginner looking to learn JavaScript fundamentals or an experienced developer seeking quick references, this repository is designed to provide valuable insights and practical examples.

+## Topics Covered
+- Debounce